David Zimmer: Minister tasked with indigenous relations & reconciliation

-Zimmer is the longest serving minister for indigenous affairs in Ontario history to date, and was only one of two ministers who serve no other ministerial role while minister.
-During his tenure, he placed specific focus on the indigenous relationship aspect of his role.
-He was determined to personally visited as many of Ontario's First Nation Communities as possible, including remote reserves in extremely poor conditions that are difficult to reach.
+Zimmer placed specific focus on the indigenous relationship aspect of his role.
+He was determined to personally visit as many of Ontario's First Nation Communities as possible, including remote reserves in extremely poor conditions that are difficult to reach.
+Long long tenure as a minister with a standalone mandate meant he was able to personally represent the government in the home communities of his stakeholders.
 By the end of his tenure, he personally visited 129 of Ontario's 133 First Nations.